 - Ecosystem and network effects

 The marginality of an ecosystem that sustains SMEs

-When you first look at AWS margins; the first thing you notice is how a company built on top of another platform () has incredible margins.
+When you first look at AWS margins, the first thing you notice is how a company built on top of another platform (Amazon) has incredible margins.

-That was possible, thanks to the scalability, implicit to its model.
+That was possible thanks to the scalability implicit in its model.

 A scalable platform

-The company is applying its expertise in building up ecosystems on top of Amazon business model to build an entrepreneurial ecosystem that powers up the IT of countless numbers of companies.
+The company is applying its expertise in building up ecosystems on top of Amazon’s business model to build an entrepreneurial ecosystem that powers up the IT of countless numbers of companies.

 It’s about the ecosystem

-AWS in particular powers up thousands of businesses, from small to enterprise, both in private and public sector:
+Amazon AWS in particular powers up thousands of businesses, from small to enterprise, both in the private and public sectors:

 - How Amazon Makes Money: Amazon Business Model in a Nutshell